apache/arrow/docs/source/format/CDeviceDataInterface.rst

 Thread safety
 '''''''''''''

-All handler functions should only be called in a serialized manner, but are not guaranteed to be called from the same thread every time.
+All handler functions on the ``ArrowAsyncDeviceStreamHandler`` should only be called in a serialized manner, but are not guaranteed to be called from the same thread every time.
 A producer should wait for handler callbacks to return before calling the next handler callback, and before calling the ``release`` callback.

-As a result, back-pressure is managed by how long it takes for the ``on_next`` handler to return.
+Back-pressure is managed by the consumer making calls to :c:member:`ArrowAsyncProducer.request` to indicate how many arrays it is ready to receive.

 The ``ArrowAsyncDeviceStreamHandler`` object should be able to handle callbacks as soon as it is passed to the producer, any initialization should be performed before it is provided.